DJBarnes/l4-ldap-auth/README.md

     php artisan config:publish djbarnes/l4-ldap-auth

-This will publish Verify's config to ``app/config/packages/djbarnes/l4-ldap-auth/``.
+This will publish l4-ldap-auth's config to ``app/config/packages/djbarnes/l4-ldap-auth/``.

 ## Configuration

-Fill in the missing fields for the configuration file.
+Fill in the missing fields for the configuration file at the locatoin mentioned above.

 ```php
 return array(